 Disciplinary Level Misconduct Disciplinary measure (s) Level 1 Misconduct Disruption of class Failure to comply with classroom rules Tardiness to class Unauthorized eating or drinking in class Improper dress code Improper use of personal or other's belongings Failure to complete assigned work Use of cell phones during instructional time Bother others with comments or jokes that ridicule classmates, teachers and other members of the educational community Using verbal and/or non-verbal language in an offensive tone.
 Leaving the classroom without justification during instructional time.
 Staying in classrooms or unauthorized areas during recess.
 Throwing garbage, waste and littering any area of the school.
 Minor damage caused to school facilities, which includes, but is not limited to, writing, scribbling or drawing on school property.
 Verbal warning, Time out Verbal dialogue/reflection Written reflections Reflection project, and/or written or verbal communication with parents/guardians Replacement of damaged property Written agreements Retention of distracting objects.
 To be applied by the teacher.
 Level 2 Misconduct Repeated Level 1 Misconduct Failure to comply with the established rules in the execution of evaluations, tests or exams and instructional time.
 Irreverence/ Disrespect of patriotic symbols Academic dishonesty on exams, quizzes or school assignments.
 Committing plagiarism or copying works, projects and/or exams.
 Using Chat GPT or other artificial intelligence for non-educational purposes or without prior All measures established for minor level 1 misconducts.
-Break &amp; Lunch Detention Meeting with parents/guardians to establish commitments with students and guarantee positive monitoring of the process, while documenting and evidencing such processes., Private or public apology Loss of points on work or exams.
+Break & Lunch Detention Meeting with parents/guardians to establish commitments with students and guarantee positive monitoring of the process, while documenting and evidencing such processes. , Private or public apology Loss of points on work or exams.

-knowledge and/or authorization from teachers.
-Any form of fraudulent behavior (forging signatures/ documents Lying Discriminating and stigmatizing members of the educational community based on race, nationality, religion, disability, sex, socioeconomic level, among other Limited participation in scho events or activities, loss technology privileges.
-Canceling tests, exams, proje and/or individual/gro assignments that are copie plagiarized or stolen.
-Applying t corresponding loss of points to t subject and issuing a writt warning to the person who carri of cts up ed, Any form of fraudulent behavior (forging signatures/ documents Lying Discriminating and stigmatizing members of the educational community based on race, nationality, religion, disability, sex, Any form of fraudulent behavior (forging signatures/ documents Canceling tests, exams, projection and/or individual/grobination assignments that are copied plagiarized or stolen.
-Applying the corresponding loss of points to the subject and issuing a written cts up ed, (forging signatures/ documents Lying Discriminating and stigmatizing members of the educational community based on race, nationality, religion, disability, sex, Canceling tests, exams, projection and/or individual/grobing assignments that are copiection plagiarized or stolen.
-Applying to corresponding loss of points to to subject and issuing a written up ed, Lying Discriminating and stigmatizing members of the educational community based on race, nationality, religion, disability, sex, And/or individual/gro assignments that are copie plagiarized or stolen.
-Applying t corresponding loss of points to t subject and issuing a writt up ed, Discriminating and stigmatizing members of the educational community based on race, nationality, religion, disability, sex, Discriminating and stigmatizing plagiarized or stolen.
-Applying t corresponding loss of points to t subject and issuing a writt ed, members of the educational plagiarized or stolen.
-Applying t community based on race, corresponding loss of points to t nationality, religion, disability, sex, subject and issuing a writt community based on race, corresponding loss of points to t nationality, religion, disability, sex, subject and issuing a writt nationality, religion, disability, sex, subject and issuing a writt cociooconomic lovel among other warning to the person who carri differences. out the infraction and to t he or without permission to with the information. intention of causing harm or carrying out an act of misconduct. tasks related to the nature of t Posting content on social networks misconduct.
-These must prove related to any member of our critical and deep reflection th educational community without leads to behavioral change.
-If t their consent. case warrants it, refer to Disrespect towards school staff or behavioral professional and info rm other students the family.
-Entering different areas of the Prohibition of electronic device ces school without authorization, after due to repeated inappropriate u se. school hours.
-School policies must define t :he Vandalism of school property rules for the use of devices.
-Use of suggestive, disrespectful or Replacement of damaged or offensive clothing or materials destroyed furniture, facilities or Selling in school grounds equipment.
-When a sanction on Tampering with fire alarms, hose or includes the repair of physical sectors in the sector of the sect extinguishers damage, this must be discuss ed Inappropriate public displays of with the families and agreement affection must be established with the em Improper behavior at activities in or regarding replacement.
-They must be a second secon ust out of school that affects the also dialogue alternatives th community's well-being favor a change in student behavior or.
-Accusing another person of some serious offense without having To be applied by the teacher in proper evidence conjunction with the principal and or Leaving school without permission other administrator.
-Recurrence of minor offenses even with the monitoring and support of the school in coordination with families.
+knowledge and/or authoriza

+from teachers. events or activities, loss of

+Any form of fraudulent beha

+(forging signatures/ documents Canceling tests, exams, projects

+Lying and/or individual/group

+Discriminating and stigmatizi ing assignments that are copied,

+members of the education nal plagiarized or stolen.
+Applying the

+community based on rad ce, corresponding loss of points to the

+nationality, religion, disability, se ex, subject and issuing a written

+socioeconomic level, among oth ner warning to the person who carried

+differences. out the infraction and to the

+Leaving different school areas v

+or without permission to with

+intention of causing harm or carry

+out an act of misconduct. tasks related to the nature of the

+Posting content on social network

+related to any member of c · · · · · ·

+educational community witho

+their consent. case warrants it, refer to a

+Disrespect towards school staff -

+other students

+the family. • Prohibition of electronic devices

+Entering different areas of

+school without authorization, a

+school hours.
+School policies must define the

+Vandalism of school property rules for the use of devices.

+• Use of suggestive, disrespectful

+offensive clothing or materials destroyed furniture, facilities or

+Selling in school grounds equipment.
+When a sanction

+Tampering with fire alarms, hose

+extinguishers damage, this must be discussed

+Inappropriate public displays -

+affection must be established with them

+Improper behavior at activities in

+out of school that affects 0

+community's well-being favor a change in student behavior.

+Accusing another person of sor

+serious offense without havi •

+proper evidence conjunction with the principal and or

+Leaving school without permissio on other administrator.

+Recurrence of minor offenses ev en

+with the monitoring and support of

+the school in coordination w ith

+families.